dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_handle_position.rst

 =======

 Left
-   The position of the curve's left handles.
+   The position of the each control point's left handle.

 Right
-   The position of the curve's right handles.
+   The position of the each control point's right handle.